-- Alcoholic beverages may not be served or consumed on any LECOM campus or sponsored activity. - While on LECOM premises and while conducting business-related activities off LECOM premises, no employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs. - No student or employee shall illegally use or abuse legal drugs. - No student or employee shall possess, use, manufacture, produce, sell, exchange, or otherwise distribute any drug prohibited by federal or state law at LECOM. - No student or employee shall possess, consume, furnish, manufacture, sell, exchange, or otherwise distribute any alcoholic beverage except as permitted by federal and state law. - Students or employee found by application process, security background checks, self-disclosure or other means to have a history of use, possession, transportation or any other interactions with illicit substances and/or alcohol or that otherwise comes to the attention of law enforcement will be referred to the PHP/SARPh at LECOM at Erie or LECOM at Seton Hill, the Florida PRN or Centerstone for LECOM at Bradenton, and the New York CPH (Committee for Physicians Health for the State of New York) for LECOM at Elmira.
-A referral will be made to PHP/CPH/SARPh/PRN/Centerstone regardless of legal standing as in cases in which any sentence was fully served prior to enrollment at LECOM or conviction records were expunged.
-Students will be expected to be monitored throughout their matriculation at LECOM by way of recommendations from - PHP/CPH/SARPh/PRN/Centerstone or by student request in cases of substance dependency.
-Any student who is subject to the terms of an agreement with or recommendations from the - Physicians Health Program (Pennsylvania), the Professional Resource Network (Florida), the New York Committee for Physician Health, or any similar program in another jurisdiction must be in compliance with the terms of that agreement or those recommendations throughout their matriculation at LECOM.
+• Alcoholic beverages may not be served or consumed on any LECOM campus or sponsored activity.

+- While on LECOM premises and while conducting business-related activities off LECOM premises, no student or employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs. - No student or employee shall illegally use or abuse legal drugs. - No student or employee shall possess, use, manufacture, produce, sell, exchange, or otherwise distribute any drug prohibited by federal or state law at LECOM. - No student or employee shall possess, consume, furnish, manufacture, sell, exchange, or otherwise distribute any alcoholic beverage except as permitted by federal and state law. - Students found by school application process, security background check, self-disclosure, or other means to have a history of use, possession, transportation or any other interactions with illicit substances and/or alcohol or that otherwise comes to the attention of law enforcement will be referred to the PHP at LECOM Erie, LECOM at Seton Hill, LECOM at Elmira, or to the Florida PRN in LECOM Bradenton, possibly for an evaluation.
+A referral will be made to PHP/PRN regardless of legal standing including in cases in which any sentence was fully served prior to enrollment at LECOM or conviction records were expunged.
+Students will be expected to be monitored throughout their matriculation at LECOM as recommended by PHP/PRN or by student request in cases of substance dependency. - Any student who is subject to the terms of an agreement with or recommendations from the Physicians Health Program (Pennsylvania), the Professional Resource Network (Florida), the New York Committee for Physician Health, or any similar program in another jurisdiction must be in compliance with the terms of that agreement or those recommendations throughout their matriculation at LECOM.
 In particular, no student may engage in clinical activities of any type if deemed unsafe to engage in practice by, or if not in good standing with, one of these programs.